The Good, the Bad and the Ugly: Plot

-The trio stares each other down.
-Everyone eventually draws with Blondie killing Angel Eyes, while Tuco discovers that his gun was unloaded by Blondie the night before.
-Blondie reveals that the gold is actually in the grave beside Arch Stanton's, marked "Unknown".
-Tuco is initially elated to find bags of gold, but Blondie holds him at gunpoint and orders him into a hangman's noose beneath a tree.
-Blondie binds Tuco's hands and forces him to stand atop an unsteady grave marker while he takes his half of the gold and rides away.
-As Tuco screams for mercy, Blondie returns into sight.
-He severs the rope with a rifle shot, leaving Tuco alive to furiously curse him while Blondie disappears over the horizon.
+Tuco attempts to randomly shoot at them both afterwards, but his gun is revealed to be empty.
+Blondie admits he unloaded it the night before, and that the gold is in the grave marked "Unknown" beside Stanton's.
+After Tuco digs up several large bags of gold, Blondie orders him at gunpoint into a hangman's noose.
+With hands bound, Tuco stands atop a rickety grave marker while Blondie takes half the gold and rides away.
+As Tuco screams for mercy, Blondie severs the rope with a rifle shot, dropping Tuco face-first onto the remaining gold.
+Tuco furiously curses Blondie, who only sarcastically smiles at him before riding over the nearby hills into the desert.